Introduction: The Immorality of Plantation Capitalism

 “Listen, my dear brothers and sisters: Has not God chosen those who are poor in the eyes of the world to be rich in faith and to inherit the kingdom he promised those who love him?
 But you have dishonored the poor.
 Is it not the rich who are exploiting you?
 Are they not the ones who are dragging you into court?
 Are they not the ones who are blaspheming the noble name of him to whom you belong?” ( James 2:5-7)

 At the core of plantation capitalism is an unequal power dynamic between employers and workers.
 This is exacerbated when workers are particularly vulnerable to discrimination — for example due to their immigration status, race, ethnicity, gender identity, LGBTQ status, limited English proficiency, and other factors.
-Employers often will take advantage of these vulnerabilities and further exploit workers, counting on workers being too afraid to speak out against this mistreatment.
+Employers often will take advantage of these vulnerabilities and further exploit workers, counting on workers being too afraid to speak out against

 Given that plantation capitalism contradicts Jesus’ teachings, what can be done to ensure that workers are treated with dignity and respect?
 One critical key is to equalize this unequal power dynamic and to build the collective power of workers so that workers can organize for fair and just working conditions that enable them to earn living wages and support themselves and their families with the fundamental necessities of life.